hengyoush/kyanos/docs/how-to.md

 In short, `stat` can help answer questions like: Which connections have the highest request count?
 Which remote servers have the highest average latency?
 Which clients consume the most bandwidth?

-To identify remote servers with the highest average latency, simply use the `--slow` option to focus on latency.
-Like `watch`, `stat` can apply all filtering options.
+For example, to find remote servers with the highest average latency, use the `--slow` option to focus on latency.
+Like `watch`, `stat` can apply all filtering options supported by `watch`.
 Here, we’ll collect only HTTP requests with `PATH=/abc`:

 ```bash
 ./kyanos stat http --slow --path /abc